Pocahontas: Capture

 The abduction of Pocahontas (1624) by Johann Theodor de Bry, depicting a full narrative.
 Starting in the lower left, Pocahontas (center) is deceived by weroance Iopassus, who holds a copper kettle as bait, and his wife, who pretends to cry.
 At center right, Pocahontas is put on the boat and feasted.
 In the background, the action moves from the Potomac to the York River, where negotiations fail to trade a hostage and the colonists attack and burn a Native village.

 Pocahontas' capture occurred in the context of the First Anglo-Powhatan War, a conflict between the Jamestown settlers and the Natives which began late in the summer of 1609.

 In the first years of war, the colonists took control of the James River, both at its mouth and at the falls.
-In the meantime, Captain Samuel Argall pursued contacts with Native tribes in the northern portion of Powhatan's paramount chiefdom.
+In the meantime, Captain Samuel Argall pursued contacts with Native tribes in the northern portion of Powhatan Confederacy.
 The Patawomecks lived on the Potomac River and were not always loyal to Powhatan, and living with them was Henry Spelman, a young English interpreter.
 In March 1613, Argall learned that Pocahontas was visiting the Patawomeck village of Passapatanzy and living under the protection of the weroance Iopassus (also known as Japazaws).

 With Spelman's help interpreting, Argall pressured Iopassus to assist in Pocahontas' capture by promising an alliance with the colonists against the Powhatans.
+According to Mattaponi oral tradition, Iopassus was also pressured by his councilors, who called an emergency meeting demanding that Iopassus hand over Pocahontas to the English.
 Iopassus, with the help of his wives, tricked Pocahontas into boarding Argall's ship, Treasurer, and held her for ransom, demanding the release of colonial prisoners held by her father and the return of various stolen weapons and tools.